yktoo/yktoo.com/content/blog/0269/index.en.md

 Rhythm guitarist Eric Hazebroek, again playing a funny headless guitar.
 With eight strings it was one more compared to the [previous time]({{< relref "/blog/0250" >}}).
 {{< imgfig "https://1.bp.blogspot.com/-YxAaGjkUZ24/VofESjkSKgI/AAAAAAAAlDU/erAg2uUtwAg/s1600/dsc01519.picasaweb.jpg" "Eric Hazebroek." >}}

-Marcela Bovio and Dianne van Giersbergen are singing {{< fl "Abends Will Ich Schlafen Gehn" >}} from [Hansel and Gretel][wiki:en:Hansel_and_Gretel_(opera)] to the accompaniment by Stephan Schultz.
+Marcela Bovio and Dianne van Giersbergen are singing {{< fl "Abends Will Ich Schlafen Gehn" >}} from {{< wiki "Hansel_and_Gretel_(opera)" "en" "Hansel and Gretel" >}} to the accompaniment by Stephan Schultz.
 That is, supposed to sing, but Marcela is asking Stephan about the dinner instead:
 {{< imgfig "https://1.bp.blogspot.com/-raP71ogtgZA/VofESlX0gvI/AAAAAAAAlDU/j4y8CT8AiPA/s1600/dsc01587.picasaweb.jpg" "Dianne van Giersbergen, Stephan Schultz, Marcela Bovio." >}}

 As usual, Marcela also played a violin for a short while: